• Skip to primary navigation

 • Line 9x13 pan with parchment paper and set aside.

-• In a large saucepan over medium heat, melt butter and stir constantly.
+• In a large saucepan over medium heat, melt butter and stir frequently.
 Butter will begin to foam and boil.
 After about 4 to 5 minutes you will see brown flecks appear in the bottom of the pan.
 Continue to stir until butter is golden and flecks are a medium brown color.
 Watch closely, butter will brown quickly.
 Process will take about 5 to 7 minutes.

 • Remove butter from heat and add marshmallows, cinnamon, nutmeg, ginger, and salt.
 Stir until marshmallows are almost completely melted.
 Add Rice Krispies cereal and gently stir until evenly coated.